Index Lifecycle Management

 ChaosSearch Index Lifecycle

-The Chaos Index process creates daily intervals when it indexed the cloud storage objects for an object group, and it saves the daily intervals in your designated storage bucket.
-These daily intervals manage the indexed data that is used by the ChaosSearch features for queries, visualizations, and analytics.
+The Chaos Index process creates daily intervals when it indexes the cloud storage objects for an object group, and it saves the daily intervals in your designated storage bucket.
+These daily intervals contain the indexed data that is used by the ChaosSearch features for queries, visualizations, and analytics.

-Lifecycle management allows administrators to define how long to keep the daily intervals (and related indexed data) for each object group to automate the retention and cleanup of old daily intervals.
-You can define the retention period to set an age-out time that controls when the daily intervals are removed.
+Lifecycle management allows administrators to define how long to keep daily intervals (and related indexed data) for each object group to automate the retention and cleanup.
+You can define the retention period to set an age-out time to control when daily intervals are removed.

 NOTE:

-The aging process uses the date in the name of the daily interval, which is the modification date for the cloud storage files that are indexed in that interval for an object group.
+The aging process uses the date in the filename of the daily interval, which is taken from the modification date for the cloud storage files indexed in that interval for an object group.

 Setting a Retention Policy